 When it comes to building a strong link profile, it’s extremely important that you prioritize websites with high authority scores.
-Refer to my guide on how to evaluate a link’s ranking potential for more information on this concept.

 There are tons of other ways for you to organize and analyze this data.
 You can breakdown the results over the last three months, past year, or all time to get a better idea.
 Sort each column individually to see the sites providing the most backlinks to each competitor as well.

 Using the Gap Analysis tool from SEMrush is just scratching the surface in terms of what they offer.
 You can analyze the link profiles of each competitor individually.